 What is Lumpsum Investment?

-A lumpsum investment is a one-time, bulk investment of a large amount into a mutual fund, stock, or other financial instrument — as opposed to investing small amounts periodically through SIP.
+A lumpsum investment is a one-time, bulk investment of a large amount into a mutual fund, stock, or other financial instrument.
+Using a lumpsum calculator can help you estimate exactly how much your investment will grow over time — as opposed to investing small amounts periodically through SIP.
 Lumpsum investing works best when you have a large corpus available (from bonuses, inheritance, matured FDs, or property sale) and want to put it to work in the market immediately.

 The biggest advantage of lumpsum investing is that your entire amount starts compounding from day one.
 If the market performs well after your investment, lumpsum outperforms SIP significantly.
 However, the risk is equally higher — investing a large sum just before a market crash can result in substantial temporary losses.